jdmamangun/DSFC12-S2G1/README.md

 **Uncovering the Silent Epidemic: Insights into Stroke Risk Factors**

 Stroke stands as one of the leading global causes of mortality.
-While maintaining a healthy diet and adequate sleep are commonly advocated, our focus delves deeper.
+While maintaining a balanced diet and adequate sleep are commonly advocated for good health and well-being, our focus delves deeper.

 With a thorough examination of patient demographics and comorbidities, we aim to determine key features that influence stroke prognosis.